“Ten blue links in search are dead,” has been a common refrain in recent years of the search industry.

 A distribution of the number of organic links appearing on the search engine results pages.
 Although this view alone will not tell us the extent to which rich media elements appear around the links, it will tell us the frequency ten blue links now appear.

-To test these assumptions, we looked at the search engine results pages for a million and a half keywords, a small subset of Searchlight’s database.
+To test these assumptions, we looked at the search engine results pages for a million and a half keywords, a small subset of Conductor’s SEO Platform database.
 The keywords represent a broad mix of informational, transactional and navigational queries with a mix of low, medium and high search volumes.

 Result 1: 34% of SERPs Have Rich Media